huangpintian123/Trees-by-Python/README.md

 # Trees-by-Python
-Some Trees created by Python, using Turtle.
-Tree.py is a dynamic tree
-Tree_s.py is a static tree
+ tree.py is a dynamic tree,    tree_s.py is a static tree.